 Once a product reaches its 'Extended Support End Date' there will be no patches, security updates or support from Microsoft.
 If you're using any of these products and do nothing, it's almost certain that your risks around security and compliance will increase, which may also impact productivity.
 These risks will only grow over time, so it's vital you take action.

-SQL Server 2008 and 2008 R2 End of Support
+SQL Server 2008 and 2008 R2 End of Life

 SQL Server 2008 and SQL Server 2008 R2 reached their end of support on July 9, 2019, while Windows Server 2008 and Windows Server 2008 R2 reached their deadline together with Windows 7 on January 14, 2020.
+If you’re still using these SQL Server versions, there are Extended Security Update packages available that can extend the end-of-life to July 12, 2022.
+If you want to use it for an additional year, your only option is to use the Azure version which is the only version that gets a 4th extended security update year.

-The Microsoft Lifecycle Policy offered a total of 10 years of support (5 years Mainstream Support and 5 years Extended Support) for 2008 and 2008 R2 versions of SQL Server and Windows Server.
+The Microsoft Lifecycle Policy offered a total of 10 years of support (5 years Mainstream Support and 5 years Extended Support) for the 2008 and 2008 R2 versions of SQL Server and Windows Server.

 Want to run this Audit Report?